Controlled Environment Agriculture Reports

 Image generated by ChatGPT.

-• Greenhouse farming continues to grow in both Europe and the U.S., supported by regional subsidies, technological innovation, and expanding commercial demand.
+• Greenhouse farming continues to expand across Europe, North America, and the Middle East, supported by private investment, technological innovation, and food security imperatives.

 Understanding Greenhouse Types